Germany, Luxembourg & France Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Bike an invigorating rails-to-trails route known locally as the MMR, a mainly flat or downhill bike path with a few gradual climbs at the beginning.
+Cycle along an invigorating rails-to-trails route known locally as the MMR—a path that is mainly flat or downhill, with just a few gentle climbs at the start.
 Meet up at a cozy café in Gillenfeld for lunch.
-Take our support vehicle after lunch if you wish to avoid hills, then continue on the MMR bike path, coasting through illuminated tunnels and a viaduct before a thrilling, gradual descent into Wittlich town.
-From Wittlich you may shuttle back to the barge or ride flat and easy bike paths along a small river through gorgeous forest and farmlands to the Mosel River, where your barge awaits.
+Afterward, if you’d prefer to avoid the hills, take our support vehicle and then continue on the MMR bike path, coasting through illuminated tunnels and over a viaduct before enjoying a thrilling, gradual descent into the town of Wittlich.
+From Wittlich, you may either take a shuttle back to the barge or ride along flat, easy bike paths beside a small river through gorgeous forests and farmlands to the Mosel River, where your barge awaits.

 Cumulative Distance Range: 16 – 64 km (10 – 40 miles)